UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/tudor.arhir/index.md

 ## Description

  My project is a breathalyzer with a LCD (which shows the precentage of alchohol in the air(and some other stuff)), a buzzer, an alcohol sensor, 2 LED's  and a button which resets the number so we can have another reading.( the "no idea" price tag on the components is there because they come from an arduino kit which i bought 1 year ago and i cannot remember the price).
 It has a 3D-printed case which makes it look more practical than just wires and components on a breadboard .
-The idea is simple : someone who drinks alcohol(a beer for example) blows into the MQ-3 sensor and then 3 thing will happen :
- 1. The LCD will show some data which shows the precentage of alcohol in the air that was blown into the sensor
- 2. The buzzer will make a sound to signal that the upper limit of detected alcohol in the air has been passed
- 3. The LED's will be one red and one blue, which resembles the lights on a police car ( this is just for looks ) I want this project to be something useful and at the same time something fun which anybody can use.
+I want this project to be something useful and at the same time something fun which anybody can use.

 ## Motivation